Abstract

 Identification of recording site in DN and its connectivity

 Interestingly, the CTb injections into the DN also provided anterograde labeling of the climbing fibers, the distribution of which overlapped to a large extent with that of the retrograde labeling of the PCs in both Mi and Mo (lateral panels in Figure 5F).
 In addition, we found anterograde CTb labeling in the higher brainstem; this included for example the parvocellular and magnocellular red nucleus, zona incerta and deep mesencephalic nucleus as well as various thalamic nuclei, such as the ventrolateral thalamic nucleus (VL), pulvinar nucleus (Pul), mediodorsal thalamic nucleus (MD), and centromedial and centrolateral thalamic nuclei (Figure 5G).
 Instead, we did not find substantial labeling in the superior colliculus, ventral tegmental area or hypothalamus.
-The labeled areas we found are consistent with previous studies illustrating disynaptic pathways from the DN to cerebral cortical areas involved in visual processing such as the frontal eye field area (FEF; Middleton and Strick, 2001).
+The labeled areas we found are consistent with previous studies illustrating disynaptic pathways from the DN to cerebral cortical areas involved in visual processing such as the frontal eye field area (FEF; (Kipping et al., 2013; Middleton and Strick, 2001; Romanski et al., 1997).

 Discussion

 We investigated to what extent the activity of DN cells in the cerebellum of NHPs encodes different aspects of a complex visual-motor Landolt C task.
-Task performance was related to individual behavioral strategies of animals that changed over time during and after post-break relearning of the task.
-We found that DN cells connected with the D1 and D2 zones in the cerebellar cortex have highly diverse activity patterns.
-Many DN neurons respond in a visual direction- or movement direction-selective manner more than half a second before an upcoming saccade, with relatively short latencies after the animal receives the visual information that instructs saccade direction.
-The activity of DN cells often bridged different experimental epochs and frequently showed both upbound and downbound modulations (De Zeeuw, 2021), similar to PCs in the lateral cerebellum that project to the DN (Avila et al., 2022).
-In these ways, multi-modality appears to be a common property of neurons in the lateral cerebellum.
+Choice performance was related to individual behavioral strategies of animals that changed over time during and after post-break relearning of the task.
+Accordingly, we found that DN cells connected with the D1 and D2 zones in the cerebellar cortex have highly diverse activity patterns.
+Their activity often bridges different experimental epochs and frequently show both upbound and downbound modulations (De Zeeuw, 2021), similar to PCs in the lateral cerebellum that project to the DN (Avila et al., 2022).
+Importantly, following training of the task, many DN neurons respond in a visual direction- or movement direction-selective manner more than half a second before the saccade of choice is made.
+Thus, multimodality and timing-dependent activation appear to be common properties of neurons in the lateral cerebellum.

 Visuomotor DN neurons connect to cerebellar modules in D1 and D2 zone